-Students who are not eligible for in-state tuition based on the above requirements, may still qualify for instate tuition.
-Please refer to the guidelines associated with this policy for a full explanation of alternative in state tuition.
-Please refer to the guidelines associated with this policy for a full explanation of alternative in state residency requirements: http://www.accs.cc/guidelines/803.01 Guidelines.pdf.
+Students who are not eligible for in-state tuition based on the above requirements, may still qualify for in-state tuition.

+Please refer to the guidelines associated with this policy for a full explanation of alternative in- state residency requirements.
 Note: In accordance with Section 702 of the Choice Act, out-of-state students receiving Chapter 30 or 33 VA benefits may be eligible for the in-state tuition rate.
 Please visit the VA Office at the College.

-Out-of-State Tuition

-The out-of-state tuition rate shall be 2.00 times the in-state tuition rate, rounded up to the nearest dollar.
+Out-of-State Tuition - The out-of-state tuition rate shall be 2.00 times the in-state tuition rate, rounded up to the nearest dollar.
 International students must pay the out-of-state tuition rate.